-Director of Innovation Forums, Senior Project Manager, Influence Specialist, The Influence Center
+Director of Innovation Forums and Senior Project Manager

-Prior to joining MI2 she was the administrative resident at MedStar Washington Hospital Center.
-Before beginning at MedStar, Taylr was awarded a full-scholarship for her graduate studies and completed her master’s degree with high honors in health administration at the University of Kentucky.
-During grad school she worked in sociological and entrepreneurial research at the University of Kentucky’s Institute for Workplace Innovation (iWin) and at Lexington Chamber of Commerce.
-She also spent copious time studying health issues and economic disparity in rural Appalachia, where she is still involved in supporting and advocating for underserved populations, especially children living in poverty and high-risk environments.
+Taylr joined MI2 after completing her administrative residency at MedStar Washington Hospital Center, where she served as a member of the Executive Team.
+Before beginning at MedStar, Taylr completed her master’s degree with high honors in health administration at the University of Kentucky.
+During graduate school, she worked in sociological and entrepreneurial research at the University of Kentucky’s Institute for Workplace Innovation (iWin) and at Lexington Chamber of Commerce.
+She also studied health issues and economic disparity in rural Appalachia, where she is still involved in supporting and advocating for underserved populations.

-Taylr received her bachelor’s degree in neuroscience from the University of Southern California where she worked in molecular biology research at the USC Norris Comprehensive Cancer Center.
-Prior to her undergraduate studies, she was selected for a highly competitive molecular biology research fellowship at Harbor-UCLA Medical Center, which influenced her to pursue a career in healthcare.
-She received academic and leadership scholarships while at USC and served as Feature Twirler, musician, and band-leader with the famous USC Trojan Marching Band.
-She holds multiple titles in competitive baton twirling at state, regional, national, and world open events.
-She enjoys spending time with her husband, Michael, three cats, and two big goldendoodles.
+Taylr received her bachelor’s degree in neuroscience from the University of Southern California.
+As a student, she worked in molecular biology research at the USC Norris Comprehensive Cancer Center and served as Feature Twirler, musician, and band-leader with the famous USC Trojan Marching Band.
+Taylr holds multiple titles in competitive baton twirling at state, regional, national, and world open events.
+Prior to her undergraduate studies, she was selected for a highly-competitive molecular biology research fellowship at Harbor-UCLA Medical Center, which influenced her to pursue a career in health care.
+Outside of work, Taylr enjoys spending time with her husband, Michael, and outdoor adventures together with their two energetic goldendoodles.